eHealthAfrica/aether/aether-common-library/aether/common/multitenancy/README.md

   the current realm.

-- `add_user_to_realm(request, user)`, adds the current realm authorization group to the given user.
+- `add_user_to_realm(request, user)`, adds the current realm authorization group to the given user groups.

+- `remove_user_to_realm(request, user)`, removes the current realm authorization group from the given user groups.

 - `filter_users_by_realm(request, data)`, includes the realm authorization group filter in the given data object (Queryset or Manager).
 This method is the one